 Are chemical sunscreens really “toxic,” as some social media influencers say?

-Families/Kids Health & Wellness Staying Safe
+Families/Kids General Health Staying Safe

 Chemical sunscreens have no proven health risks, but they ARE proven to protect the skin from the sun’s UV radiation — a major risk factor for skin cancer.
 As with many things in our daily lives, we can’t be sure that chemical sunscreens are 100% risk-free.
 Still, medical and scientific experts agree that the benefits of chemical sunscreens outweigh the potential risks.
 To be extra cautious, experts recommend using physical sunscreens instead of chemical sunscreens during childhood or pregnancy if possible.